-- 1. Removing the last node in the cluster destroys the cluster.
-Before you delete the last node in the cluster, ensure that you want to destroy the cluster. - 2.
-If you are removing a single node and the remaining node in the I/O group is online, the data can be exposed to a single point of failure if the remaining node fails. - 3.
-This command might take some time to complete since the cache in the I/O group for that node is flushed before the node is removed.
+- 1. Removing the last node in the cluster destroys the clustered system.
+Before you delete the last node or node canister in the clustered system, ensure that you want to destroy the clustered system. - 2.
+If you are removing a single node or node canister and the remaining node or node canister in the I/O group is online, the data can be exposed to a single point of failure if the remaining node or node canister fails. - 3.
+This command might take some time to complete since the cache in the I/O group for that node or node canister is flushed before the node or node canister is removed.
 If the -force parameter is used, the cache is not flushed and the command completes more quickly.
-However, if the deleted node is the last node in the I/O group, using the -force option results in the write cache for that node being discarded rather than flushed, and data loss can occur.
+However, if the deleted node or node canister is the last node or node canister in the I/O group, using the -force option results in the

+- write cache for that node or node canister being discarded rather than flushed, and data loss can occur.
 The -force option should be used with caution. - 4.
-If both nodes in the I/O group are online and the VDisks are already degraded before deleting the node, redundancy to the VDisks is already degraded and loss of access to data and loss of data might occur if the -force option is used.
+If both nodes or node canisters in the I/O group are online and the volumes are already degraded before deleting the node or node canister, redundancy to the volumes is already degraded and loss of access to data and loss of data might occur if the -force option is used.

-- If you are removing the configuration node, the rmnode command causes the configuration node to move to a different node within the cluster.
+- 1. If you are removing the configuration node or node canister, the rmnode / rmnodecanister command causes the configuration node or node canister to move to a different node or node canister within the clustered system.
 This process might take a short time: typically less than a minute.
-The cluster IP address remains unchanged, but any SSH client attached to the configuration node might need to reestablish a connection.
-The management GUI reattaches to the new configuration node transparently. - 2.
-If this is the last node in the cluster or if it is currently assigned as the configuration node, all connections to the cluster are lost.
-The user interface and any open CLI sessions are lost if the last node in the cluster is deleted.
-A time-out might occur if a command cannot be completed before the node is deleted.
+The clustered system IP address remains unchanged, but any SSH client attached to the configuration node or node canister might need to reestablish a connection.
+The management GUI reattaches to the new configuration node or node canister transparently. - 2.
+If this is the last node or node canister in the clustered system or if it is currently assigned as the configuration node, all connections to the system are lost.
+The user interface and any open CLI sessions are lost if the last node or node canister in the clustered system is deleted.
+A time-out might occur if a command cannot be completed before the node or node canister is deleted.